Seedsbank.ie is dedicated to ensuring the protection and privacy of our customers and visitors to our websites.

-Internal record keeping.
+Internal record keeping

+We may use the information to improve our products and services.
 We may periodically send promotional emails about new products, special offers or other information which we think you may find interesting using the email address which you have provided.

 We are committed to ensuring that your information is secure.
-In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
+In order to prevent unauthorized access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
-A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.
 You can choose to accept or decline cookies.
-Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-This may prevent you from taking full advantage of the website.

 Links to other websites